 The benefits of being a male nurse are the same benefits of being a nurse, period

 Being a male nurse to me would entail what being a nurse would mean to any nurse, male or female.
 This profession offers the ability to influence a patient’s hospital stay, surgery experience and overall healing experience.
 Nursing has teamwork deeply embedded into its core - we work together without realizing it.

-For example, nurse is in a contact precaution room and ran out of 10 mL IV flushes.
-The nurse can shout out, “hey can someone grab me a flush” and before you know it, three nurses are there to help you or while your working in the patient room and you colleague walks by, “are you ok in there?
+For example, a nurse is in a contact precaution room and ran out of 10 mL IV flushes.
+The nurse can shout out, “hey can someone grab me a flush” and before you know it, three nurses are there to help you or while you're working in the patient room and you colleague walks by, they'll almost certainly ask, “are you ok in there?
 Do you need anything?”
 These simple acts of teamwork and camaraderie is what makes me most proud to be in this profession.
 This nursing career slowly turns into your second family, the people on your unit slowly become your friends and most trusted advisors.
 Also, what an opportunity nursing provides to be able to give back to the community.

 Now thinking back to my patient’s question: "Why would a male go into nursing?”
 I say proudly and confidently to that patient “Why wouldn’t I want to go into nursing!”.

 About the author:

 Eric Langlois BSN, RN is a registered nurse practicing family medicine in Miami, Florida.
 During his nursing school career, Eric joined a mentoring service that took first year students and helped them become adjusted to the nursing environment.
 As a new grad nurse who aspires to work in critical care (specifically the Cardiovascular ICU), Eric created his Instagram account to show others what it means to be a nurse and how nursing can have a positive impact on the community.
 Follow Eric on Instagram.